Will there be a cost for my student to participate in mLISD?

 Will we be required to log into the district network when at home?

-While at home, when students log into their computers they will be routed through the district filters so the experience will be identical to that at school, including appropriate internet filtering.
-Students will be able to access network drives and applications as if they were on campus.
+While at home, when students log into their computers, the experience will be identical to that at school, including appropriate internet filtering.

 What is LISD doing about the internet bandwidth and wireless issues?

 We know that the district is growing and LISD will continue to monitor Internet usage and wireless capabilities.
 We will make adjustments as needed to meet the growing needs of students and teachers throughout LISD.

 The non-refundable security deposit that students pay when they receive their laptops includes coverage for accidental damage or manufacturer defect.
 The students should bring their laptop to the student tech team typically located in the campus library.
 If the issue cannot be resolved within a 10-15 minute timespan, the student will be issued a loaner while the student’s laptop is being repaired.

 If the laptop needs to be repaired or replaced due to accidental damage there will be no charge to the student.
 However, if the device is damaged beyond repair more than once in the same year, a fine will be charged for the repair or replacement of the device.

 If the laptop damage is due to intentionally destructive behavior, a fine will be charged for the repair or replacement of the device.
 More information in the mLISD Student & Parent Handbook